The Wadworth Shires

 In their heyday, before the arrival of the internal combustion engine, more than 40 Shires were used by the Brewery to deliver our already famous beers to local inns and hostelries.
 Ponies and traps were used by the Brewery's representatives to call on customers.

 Although it is a far cry from those tranquil, golden days, the sight of the Wadworth Shires are a familiar and much loved part of the local scene.
-Being one of the very few remaining 'working' Shires in the brewing industry in Britain, Sam delivers our beers on weekdays (weather permitting) to our pubs within a two mile radius of the Brewery.
+Being one of the very few remaining 'working' Shires in the brewing industry in Britain, Sam and George deliver our beers most weeks throughout the Spring and Summer on Wednesdays and Thursdays (weather permitting) to our pubs within a two mile radius of the Brewery.

 Did you know?
 Each Shire horse weighs about a ton